-Life Cycle Activities for Kids: Plants and Animals
+Life Cycle Activities for Kids (Plants & Animals Made Easy)

-Life Cycle Activities for Kids: Start With Observations
+Life Cycle Activities for Kids: Start with Simple Observations

 My coworkers and I purchased ladybugs, praying mantis and painted ladies.
 Before I even told the students what we were going to learn about, we just observed them in these little bug nets.
 Every day the students watched God’s beautiful work take place by observing life change before their eyes.